 ❋ Teachings of Jesus in all the gospels are for Jews only, on his word.

 The four requirements for non-Jewish Christians are simple to learn

 Not a Jew?
-In Acts 15 and 21:25 the four requirements that apply are: No to (1) blood food; (2) choked animals, including wrangled chicken and other poultry; (3) Adultery; (4) one more thing.
-Yes, maiming the foreskin was foregone, and no morbid self-maiming, poverty-embracing, give-in-to-bullies commands of Jesus were included.
+In Acts 15:17-29 and 21:25 the four requirements that apply for Gentile Christians are: No to (1) blood food; (2) choked animals, including wrangled chicken and other poultry; (3) Adultery; (4) one more thing.
+Yes, for non-Jews, removing the foreskin was foregone, and no morbid self-maiming, poverty-embracing, give-in-to-bullies commands of Jesus were included as requirements for all.

-❋ All the apostles and the Holy Spirit formed the gentler deal for Gentiles, and that became known as Christianity
+❋ All the apostles and the Holy Spirit formed the gentler deal for Gentiles, which is known as Christianity.

 Unbearable, intolerable commands are dispensed with

 A "good old Christian" did not have to comply with commands of maiming one's body parts for lust in the mind; giving up one's valuables to be poor, letting bullies win by turning the other cheek, and letting insistent ones have one's home, possessions, by just asking.
 Mind how Jesus has decreed many things that in sum make life miserable and unbearable to his poor followers, even without the violent persecutions that came in time too.

 Those who heed the words by Jesus today without being Jews, without qualifying, must be misled, as compared to the huge majority that keeps beggars at a distance, never give up their homes gladly just by being asked, who pluck out their eyes and tear of limbs, and swear on the Bible, despite Jesus' "Do not swear."